jormur/jormur.github.io/_pages/about.md

 During my studies, I interned for more than a year as a data analyst at the [Taipei Financial Center Corp.
 (Taipei 101)](https://www.taipei-101.com.tw/en/corporate) in the marketing department for the mall, serving world-famous brands as clients.

-I'm personally interested in reading, film, and fitness!
+I'm personally interested in music, film, and basketball.